philrawlings/NFoundation/src/NFoundation.Photino.NET.Extensions/README.md

 The library uses `ConditionalWeakTable<PhotinoWindow, PhotinoWindowData>` for storing window-specific data, ensuring that:

-- Window data is automatically garbage collected when windows are disposed
+- Window data is automatically garbage collected when windows go out of scope
 - No memory leaks from long-running applications
 - Thread-safe access to window-specific configuration
+- Hot reload watchers are automatically cleaned up when their associated windows are collected

+**Note:** The base `PhotinoWindow` class does not implement `IDisposable`.
+The library handles cleanup automatically through weak references and finalizers.
+Use the `Close()` method to explicitly close a window, or let the garbage collector handle cleanup when windows go out of scope.
+The custom `Window` wrapper class (used with dependency injection) does implement `IDisposable` for additional control.

 ### JSON Serialization Configuration